 - you can configure your browser to allow a specific website to be exempted from being blocked.

-The Department of Planning, Transport & Infrastructure (DPTI) are progressively improving spatial delineation of land parcels on the SAPPA.
+The Attorney-General's Department (DTI) are progressively improving spatial delineation of land parcels on the SAPPA.

 Shift vectors are now available to help align administrative layers to the state's spatially improved Digital Cadastre Data Base (DCDB).